-"It just works" is an ideal.
+It doesn't matter if you're on the latest iPhone running the latest version of iOS or on an older phone with aged software: "It just works" is an ideal.
 The reality is "it just works until it doesn't — usually when you need it the most."
 Like any complex and sophisticated machine, iPhone can cause you any number of problems.
-In most cases, though, troubleshooting and fixing them is a straightforward affair.
+In most cases, though, iPhone troubleshooting is a straightforward affair.
 So, before you call Apple Support or visit your local Genius Bar, here are a few things you can try to get your devices and services "just working" again.

 How do you restart, reboot, and recover your iPhone?

-It's a cliché for a reason, but sometimes merely restarting your iPhone can clear up problems that range from battery drain to bad Wi-Fi and Bluetooth to misbehaving apps.
+One of the best iPhone troubleshooting tips is a cliché for a reason.
+Sometimes merely restarting your iPhone can clear up problems that range from battery drain to bad Wi-Fi and Bluetooth to misbehaving apps.
 You can simply power down and power up or, if you have to, you can hard reboot.

 Sometimes a reboot just isn't enough.
 If something has gone seriously wrong and you're either told to — or need to — put your iPhone into recovery or device firmware update (DFU) mode to completely re-install iOS, you have that option as well.